w5xd/NyeVikingPowerMonitor/README.md

 only program their Arduino once, it should not be too big a burden to remember that the one and only time they connect the USB to program it, remove the battieres!</p>
-<p>The battery is converted to 5VDC using an LTC3525 step-up converted.
+<p>The battery is converted to 5VDC using an LTC3525 step-up converter.
 This
 device is limited to 6VDC input, but is designed to take lower-than-5VDC at its input.
 The original pack of four AA NiCd cells would nominally be at 4.8V.
-Alkaline AA cells cannot be used here in a battery of four, but three of them in series (or even in parallel!) would work fine in this circuit.
+Alkaline AA cells <i>cannot</i> be used here in a battery of four, but three of them in series (or even in parallel!) would work fine in this circuit.
 The LTC3525 will drain them all the way down to below 1V.
-Here is a commercially available board that has the LTC3525 along with the other (tiny) parts needed to make a 5VDC step-up: <a href='http://moderndevice.com/product/jeelabs-aa-power-board/'>JeeLabs AA Power Board</a>.
+Here is a commercially available board that has the LTC3525 along with the other (tiny) parts needed to make a 5VDC step-up:
+<br><a href='http://moderndevice.com/product/jeelabs-aa-power-board/'>JeeLabs AA Power Board</a>.
 It has space for only a single AA battery, and this power meter will run on that single AA cell for a while.
 Or wire in the original 4 by AA NiCd cells.</p>
 <p>For battery operation, use of the original LM324 op-amp is no longer